philippschulte/fastly-promises/README.md

 <a name="AccountAPI+readUser"></a>

 #### accountAPI.readUser(id) ⇒ <code>Promise</code>
-Get the the user with the specific id.
+Get the user with the specific id.

 **Kind**: instance method of [<code>AccountAPI</code>](#AccountAPI)
 **Returns**: <code>Promise</code> - The response object representing the completion or failure.